tilda-ai/tilda-cli/README.md

 ## Installation

-To use the ~tilda CLI, you need Python >=3.12 installed on your system.
+To install the CLI, you need Python >=3.12 installed on your system.

 For now, to run tilda locally from your command line, you can install it directly from source by cloning the repository.